-She he had worked hard during his tier 1 education, and had caught the eye of someone, a scholarship screener like she was now, and landed herself the funds to pursue a tier 2 certification.
+She had worked hard during his tier 1 education, and had caught the eye of someone, a scholarship screener like she was now, and had landed herself the funds to pursue a tier 2 certification.

 It had been a hard four years.
 She hadn’t had time to work during classes, at least not more than twenty hours a week, and as such had slept on the floor of several friend’s apartments so she could afford schooling, even with her scholarship.
-She’d never forget those friend’s kindness.
+She’d never forget those friend’s kindnesses.
 They had risked eviction for lease violations by letting her sleep in their apartments.

 The foundation gave her a budget.
 Five million credits she could assign in this batch of physicist hopefuls.
 Her following assignment was a hundred million credits for drone operator hopefuls.
 For every acceptance there were at least twenty rejections, however in luxury trades like art typically everyone was rejected, unless the applicant had a connection to a foundation donor.
 It was the acceptances that kept her going, gave her a delightful feeling, thinking about the opportunity at life she had given them.
-Only a third of them would make it through the tier two schools, of course, and only half of them would find careers which used their education, but she opened the door that made it possible.
-A tier two education was simply impossible to afford without a scholarship, unless you are born with an inheritance.
+Only a third of them would make it through the tier 2 schools, of course, and only half of them would find careers which used their education, but she opened the door that made it possible.
+A tier 2 education was simply impossible to afford without a scholarship, unless you were born with an inheritance.

 Mr. McFlintlocke knew a lot about seizing opportunities.
 He’d won the club golf tournament seven times by always laying up and never chasing eagles.
 He’d inherited 70 million credits from his parents and, with his measured approach to investing, his daughter would inherit 210 million.
 Few people had labored over their short game more than him.
 While other people chased the dream of a two-hundred-fifty yard drive, he had spent the hours agonizing over the perfect touch to putting.
 He never lounged on his couch in front of the holoprojector with a beer and a joint like those tier 1 educated slobs, and sponges, who couldn’t even feed their kids without a charity donation.
 He was always either in the office or on the putting green, and truth be told, he was on the green more, because that’s what it took to be a winner in life.
 Hard work, dedication, practice, and the vision to live in the present shot.